Magnesium (Mg2+) is a dietary mineral that’s required by more than 300 metabolic reactions in the body.

-Brain plasticity is the hallmark of a flexible young brain prepared for optimal learning, memory and cognitive abilities.
-As you get older, very few mature neurons are formed, plasticity decreases, and it becomes harder to learn new skills and tasks.
+Brain plasticity is the hallmark of a flexible young brain prepared for optimal learning, memorization, and complex tasks.
+As you get older, very fewer mature neurons are formed and plasticity decreases.

-Adequate amounts of magnesium in the brain appear to be really important for learning and memory, especially as you get older.
+Adequate amounts of magnesium in the brain appear to be really important for learning and memory function, especially as you get older.

-Similar to the mechanism of the amino acid, L-theanine, magnesium blocks the NMDA receptor, which promotes the release of the neurotransmitter GABA, which can have a relaxation effect and helps to promote better sleep.
+Similar to the mechanism of the amino acid, L-theanine, magnesium blocks the NMDA receptor, which promotes the release of the neurotransmitter GABA, which can have a relaxation effect and promote better sleep.

-During physical exercise, magnesium is involved in energy metabolism and maintains normal muscle contraction and relaxation.
+During physical exercise, magnesium is involved in energy metabolism and facilitates normal muscle contraction and relaxation.
 It’s widely accepted that magnesium deficiency can impair muscle function and exercise performance.